RaquelMarques97/volkswagen-Car-Booking-Log/README.md

 It was built so that the Volkswagen Lisbon office workers could book the service cars and register the milage from the start till the end of the trip.
 There also is a log at the end with that information.

 The backend is built with Node.JS, Express.JS and mySQL.
-The frontend is built with React.JS.
+The frontend is built with React.JS and CSS.

 ## Getting Started